jamilurrahman12/proxmox/README.md

 ### Network Configuration

-Proxmox VE is using the Linux network stack.
+Proxmox VE uses Linux network stack.
 This provides a lot of flexibility on how to set up the network on the Proxmox VE nodes.
 The configuration can be done either via the GUI, or by manually editing the file /etc/network/interfaces, which contains the whole network configuration.

 A Linux bridge interface (commonly called vmbrX) is needed to connect guests to the underlying physical network.
 It can be thought of as a virtual switch which the guests and physical interfaces are connected to.
 This section provides how the network can be set up to accommodate different use cases like redundancy with a Bond and VLAN setup.